-Here's a good book: Yes!: 50 Scientifically Proven Ways to Be Persuasive by Dr. Robert B. Cialdini et al. I have Cialdini's other books such Influence: The Psychology of Persuasion and Influence: Science and Practice, but to be honest, I only spent a couple of hours going over them last year.
-Increasingly I go for the kind of non-fiction business books that are presented in small chunks with clear takeaways.
-This is why I like Cialdini's new book; the authors get to the point.
-The book is designed for anyone in business who is interested in becoming better at understanding how to persuade or influence (isn't that just about everyone?).
+A good book I often recommend is: Yes!: 50 Scientifically Proven Ways to Be Persuasive by Dr. Robert B. Cialdini et al. I first read the book when it came out in 2008.
+The book is designed for professionals who are interested in becoming better at understanding how to persuade or influence others.
 The book may also help you understand why you decide to do the things you do.
 Even if you are a researcher or teacher or a medical doctor, and so on, and not a business person, it's still important to understand how people are (or can be) influenced and persuaded by your words and behaviors.
 Each chapter focuses on a single question and is no more than 3-5 pages long.
 If you want to go deeper you can checkout the sources for each chapter in the Notes section.
-I finished the book in a week of riding the trains to the office.

 Above: The book on my desk.
 Each chapter focuses on a question such as what common mistake causes messages to self-destruct, how sticky notes can make your messages stick, etc. Checkout the table of contents here to see all 50 chapters at a glance.